nicovulpus/nicovulpus/README.md

-# 👋 Hi, I'm Nicholas
+# 👋 Hi, I'm Nicholas – Software Support Engineer & Aspiring Backend Developer

 <!--
 **nicovulpus/nicovulpus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.